higorjsc/mafmine_mms/README.md

   - Lithological parameter tables
   - RMR geomechanical classification
   - GSI geomechanical classification
+  - AHP tool for decision-making in Nicholas' method
 - **No Frameworks:** The application was developed without using frameworks or additional dependencies.

 ## How to Use